flyteorg/flyte/rsts/deployment/configuration/general.rst

 *********

 Increasing specificity defines how matchable resource attributes get applied.
-The available configurations, in order of decreasing specifity are:
+The available configurations, in order of decreasing specificity are:

 #.
 Domain, Project, Workflow name, and LaunchPlan